TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap.rst

 :aspect:`Description`
-    :typoscript:`x` and :typoscript:`x` are of data type :t3-data-type:`integer`.
+    :typoscript:`x` and :typoscript:`x` are of data type :ref:`data-type-integer`.
 The values are added to the width and height of the preview image when calculating the width and height of the preview window.